Ilonaeruzhava/rsschool-cv/cv.md

 >- Reported all blockers/critical issues before release to the production
 >- Created a detailed documentation on the product, which increased the test coverage for each run
 >- Implemented right test design techniques which helped in finding critical issues in business logic and made the product load faster by 7 seconds
->- Analyzed the product with exploratory testing and suggested tooltips at certain places to raise the satisfaction of the product with the customer
+>- Analyzed the product with exploratory testing and suggested tooltips at some modules to help user navigate the app better which led in rising the satisfaction of the product with the customer

 >#### **Specialist in importing data**